kevinleedrum/mds/packages/mds/README.md

 ## Development

 The project uses Vuepress as a means to write documentation as you develop.
 When the system is built, Vuepress is compiled to the `docs` directory to be accessed via Github pages.

-This project also uses `yarn` over `npm`.
+Installation docs for this project can be found [in the root README.md](./packages/mds/README.md)

-### Installing Yarn
+### Running locally

-`npm install yarn -g`

-### Cloning For Local Development

-1. Fork and then clone the project locally.
-2. Inside the cloned direcrory run `yarn install`.
-3. After the dependencies are installed run `yarn dev` to start the development Vuepress server.
+After the dependencies are installed run `yarn dev` to start the development Vuepress server.

 You can now access the site at [http://localhost:8080](http://localhost:8080).